 A Short and Sweet Intro to Professional Liability Insurance

 Professional liability insurance, known under different names like errors and omissions insurance, E&O insurance, or professional indemnity insurance) protects professional service providers from negligence claims made by their clients.
+Professional liability insurance often covers negligence, copyright infringement, personal injury, and more.
+This can include damages caused by things you, your staff, or any independent contractors you hired, did or should have done for a client or patient.
 Medical providers may refer to this coverage as medical malpractice insurance.
 Here’s a quick example.

 Professional liability insurance can help protect your business in cases like this.

 What’s the Difference Between General and Professional Liability?

 Both general and professional liability insurance exists to protect you and your business from the financial burden of negligence claims filed by your clients.
 While they do have similarities and potential overlaps, they’re not one and the same.
 So, how do they differ?

 General liability insurance covers physical injuries like bodily injury or damage caused by negligent work.
 Let’s say someone hires you to add an extension to their house.
 The extension you built collapses and takes a section of the house with it.
 In this case, general liability insurance may help cover the financial burden taken on by your business.

 On the other hand, professional liability insurance protects against negligent professional advice or services or alleged errors and omissions that typically include financial loss to the client.
 In this case, no one is physically hurt, and there’s no physical property damage.

 How Does Professional Liability Protect Your Business?